-The most active UN institution in reaching harmonization on global cybersecurity and cybercrime legislation is the International Telecommunication Union (ITU) in Geneva.
+The most active UN institution in reaching harmonization on global cybersecurity is the International Telecommunication Union (ITU) in Geneva.

 The UN General Assembly recognized in 2001 the need for a multi-phase World Summit on the Information Society (WSIS) and asked the ITU to take the lead role in coordinating robust, multi-stakeholder participation in these events.